drtaupier/travel-planner/README.md

 * [Weatherbit](https://www.weatherbit.io/account/create)
 * [Pixabay](https://pixabay.com/api/docs/)

-which provides me with information on various places, from latitude, longitude, weather forecast, images of each place, etc:
+which provides me with information on various places, from latitude, longitude, weather forecast, images of each place, etc.

 ## Using the app